-The consolidated financial statements include our parent company and 60 subsidiaries, which are wholly-owned.
+The consolidated financial statements include our parent company and 62 subsidiaries, which are wholly-owned.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-Comprehensive income is defined as the change in equity of a business enterprise during a period from transactions, and other events and circumstances from non-owner sources and includes all components of net income and other comprehensive income.
-We did not have material items of other comprehensive income during the years ended December 31, 2021, 2020, and 2019.
+Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources and includes all components of net income (loss) and other comprehensive income (loss).
+During the twelve months ended December 31, 2022, we had approximately \$798,000 of other comprehensive loss, net of taxes, from our available-for-sale investment holdings.
+We did not have material items of other comprehensive income during the years ended December 31, 2021, and 2020.